anhthi-boilerplate/react-boilerplate/README.md

 Add `babel-plugin-styled-components` to Babel plugin config

+    "plugins": ["babel-plugin-styled-components"]

 ## 🌄 Handling Images

-Resolve the type checking for images by adding `declare module "*.png"` to typings/global.d.ts file and add a rule to webpack.base.js
+Resolve the type checking for images by adding `declare module "*.png"` to typings/global.d.ts file

+Add a rule to webpack.base.js

 ## 🌄 Handling SVG

-Install dependencies and add a new rule to webpack.base.js
+Install dependencies

     npm i @svgr/webpack -D

+Resolve the type checking for images by adding `declare module "*.svg"` to typings/global.d.ts file Add a new rule to webpack.base.js

-## 🌄 Adding ESLint
+## 🌄 ESLint

 Install dependencies

-    npm i eslint eslint-plugin-react eslint-plugin-react-hooks eslint-plugin-import eslint-import-resolver-typescript -D npm i @typescript-eslint/parser @typescript-eslint/eslint-plugin -D
+    npm i eslint eslint-plugin-react eslint-plugin-react-hooks eslint-plugin-import eslint-import-resolver-typescript eslint-plugin-jsx-a11y -D npm i @typescript-eslint/parser @typescript-eslint/eslint-plugin -D

 Adding the .eslintrc with the config as in repo
+Adding the lint script to package.json

+    "lint": "eslint src --ext .ts,.tsx,.js --fix"

+## 🌄 Prettier

+Install dependencies

+    npm i prettier eslint-config-prettier eslint-plugin-prettier -D

+Adding the .prettier at the root dir with the config as in repo Update the eslint extends with

+    "extends": ["prettier", "plugin:prettier/recommend"]

+The final step is adding the format script to package.json